 For All Students:

-- Medication Administration Form - this form is required for all medications administered at CRES and all prescription medications administered at the high school.
+- Medication Doctors Order Form - this form is required for all medications administered at CRES and all prescription medications administered at the high school.

 Student's may self-carry inhalers or epi-pens with a physician's order on file in the health office.
 Student may also self-carry over-the-counter pain relievers with parent/guardian approval.